BGP Port 179 Exploit Metasploit

 BGP and TCP Port 179

 In the context of BGP, TCP is used to establish a connection between two routers and exchange routing information.
-When a BGP speaker wants to connect with another BGP speaker, it sends a TCP SYN message to the other speaker.
+When a BGP speaker wants to connect with another BGP speaker, a TCP SYN message is sent to the other speaker.
 If the other speaker is available and willing to join, it sends a SYN-ACK message.
 The first speaker then sends an ACK message to complete the connection.

 Once the connection is established, the BGP speakers can exchange routing information.
 BGP uses a set of messages to exchange information about the networks that each speaker can reach.
 The messages include information about the network prefix, the path to the network, and various attributes that describe the network.